UseLessUK/KICS-EliteVA/README.md

 End Condition
 ```

-This profile also requires the `common.commands` profile be included in to this profile, so don't forget to set that up once you import both profiles.
+This profile also requires the `common.commands` profile be included in to this profile, so don't forget to set that up once you have both profiles imported.

 ## Profile first use
 Upon first use of the profile you'll be asked a series of questions, your answers will be saved so should you need to update the profile you won't need to answer the questions again.